NICzero8/DeepQuotes/README.md

 # DeepQuotes

-DeepQuotes is a project designed to provide insightful and thought-provoking quotes using AI (in future).
+DeepQuotes is a project designed to provide insightful and thought-provoking quotes using AI.

-You can access the deployed version of the project at [DeepQuotes on GitHub Pages](https://niczero8.github.io/DeepQuotes/).
+You can access the deployed version of the project at [DeepQuotes on Vercel](https://deepquotes.vercel.app/).